 Even without Djokovic, the best tennis players in the world will take the courts of the Billie Jean King National Tennis Center, in Flushing Meadows, New York, to fight for the 2022 US Open title.
 Traditionally the fourth and final, chronologically, Grand Slam tournament of the season, the US Open is once again promising amazing tennis action to all of us fans and bettors.

 In this article, we will discuss the ins and outs of the tournament, see the prize pool, and meet the 2022 US Open favourites, according to bookmakers all over the world.
+We will also see the best bookmaker offers related to the tournament.

 There are 17 outdoor field courts in the US Open, plus 17 practice courts, with 12 of them located right outside of the East Gate.
 Those 22 include the four “show courts”.